Skip to main content

 Expert tutors

-All staff involved in the delivery of higher education courses within the College are approved to teach the subjects and modules they deliver.
+All tutors involved in the delivery of higher education courses within the College are approved to teach the subjects and modules they deliver.

 The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.